maliahavlicek/go-hrvatska/README.md

 - [Chasing The Donkey](https://www.chasingthedonkey.com/croatia-travel-blog/) - Is a blog site that has many interesting facts and things to do while visiting Croatia that only insiders know about including quirky museums, great local festivals and everything about The Game of Thrones filming.
 I used bits of their various lists to customize the itineraries.
 - [Croatia Week](https://www.croatiaweek.com) - This site has articles with lists of places of interest that I used when customizing the prescribed trips and was used to help fact check which sites might be of most interest to tourists.
 - [Sygic Maps](https://maps.sygic.com/?utm_source=content-pages&utm_medium=cta&utm_campaign=list#/?item=poi:5232499&map=9,44.917167,14.004822) - This map has spots flagged by categories and provides accurate lat, lng values for them.
-- Other sites used for specific places to see are attributed in the map pin info windows.
+- Other sites used for specific places to see are attributed in the map pin info windows and the constants.js file.
 ### Media
 Hero imagery seen in this project was gleaned from the sites listed below.
 Original imagery has been renamed and resized to make it easier to correlate to the alt-text.
 - [Croatia.hr](http://croatia.hr/en-GB)